 - Second story: Adding a second floor to a home is almost like building an entire house from scratch.
 The cost can run $300 to $500 per square foot, especially since replacement of the roof is going to be involved.
 Depending on how many rooms are being built, the total expense can easily slide into six figures.

 Tips for saving on home addition costs

 If you’re worried about how much house additions cost, there are plenty of tricks you can use to bring the final price of a new room down, including:

-- Don’t opt for fancy customizations.
+- Avoiding fancy customizations.

-As your project gets started, remember to be patient and keep in mind that there may be some roadblocks along the way.
+As your project gets started, remember to be patient and keep in mind that there are likely to be roadblocks and delays along the way.

 Home additions don’t come cheap — the most elaborate, multi-room projects can easily exceed $100,000.
 Still, they’re a lot less expensive and less hassle than buying and moving to another place.
 And when done right, a home addition can make a house feel brand new.